By Joe Summins on October 31, 2011 10:38 AM

 Five Huskie teams were in action during the past week.
 Among the highlights were Saturday's football win over Kent State and volleyball's two wins in conference play.
 Football: Northern Illinois returned to Huskie Stadium Saturday to post a dominating 40-10 victory over Kent State.
 The Huskie defense only allowed seven rushing yards and 70 yards of total offense on the day, while recording 14 tackles for loss and seven sacks in the rout.
 Chandler Harnish found the endzone twice and Matthew Sims was a perfect four-for-four on field goals.

 Volleyball: The Huskies won both of their matches during the week to improve to 4-2 in MAC play.
 On Thursday, NIU swept Western Michigan, 3-0, while sophomore Lauren Wicinski became the fastest Huskie to join the 1,000 kill club.
 Northern doubled Thursday's performance Saturday night by topping Miami (Ohio), 3-0, on NIU Volleyball Alumni Night.

-Women's Soccer: Northern Illinois tallied their first MAC win of the season Friday night, when they defeated Buffalo, 1-0.
+Northern Illinois tallied their first MAC win of the season Friday night, when they defeated Buffalo, 1-0.
 Lauren Eberts scored the lone goal with a marker in the 67th minute.
 On Sunday, NIU and Kent State combined for five goals in the match.
 However, KSU's two scores in the final four minutes of play edged them ahead of NIU, 3-2.
+Women's Golf: The

 Northern Illinois' homecoming week will feature seven teams in action, including Saturday's crucial football game against Western Michigan and two home women's soccer matches.